-As a result of these subsidies, TB patients do not need to cover expenses for such measures as BCG vaccines, inpatient and outpatient services, case management and medication.
+As a result of these subsidies, TB patients do not need to cover expenses for such measures as BCG vaccines, inpatient and outpatient services, LTBI (latent TB infection) treatment, case management and medication.
 In addition, to ensure safe and comprehensive treatment, social welfare mechanisms and local private sector organizations provide various forms of assistance to financially disadvantaged patients like meals and transportation.

 HIV antiretroviral treatment

-To ensure high-quality and accessible medical care for HIV patients, Taiwan has designated a large number of hospitals nationwide as treatment centers.
-HIV care initiatives provide patients with self-management programs, enabling them to take control of their day-to-day health and treatment.
+To ensure high-quality and accessible medical care for HIV patients, Taiwan has designated a large number of hospitals and pharmacies nationwide as treatment centers.
+HIV care initiatives provide patients with self-management programs, enabling them to take control of their day-to-day health and adhere to treatment regime.
 The government promotes the internationally recommended first-line therapy, comprising daily intake of a three-in-one combination drug, to help patients adhere to treatment plans.
 All health care expenses for HIV patients are covered under the NHI or other government funds.

 On Dec.
 4, 1965, the eradication of malaria in Taiwan was certified by the WHO.
-To safeguard this status, the CDC implements measures including border quarantine and tracking; surveillance and screening; and maintaining malaria laboratory diagnosis capabilities.
-In addition, antimalarial drugs are stocked at travel clinics for those planning to visit high-risk regions.
-On average, more than 11,000 antimalarial pills are distributed per year.
+To safeguard this status, the CDC continues to implement measures including border quarantine and tracking; surveillance and screening; and maintaining malaria laboratory diagnosis capabilities.
+It also imports antimalarial drugs for self-paid prescriptions at travel clinics.
+The CDC urges those planning to visit high-risk regions to schedule an appointment with such clinics and take medications as instructed.